DenfeldRobotics4009/octobot/README.md

 # octobot
-Code repo for the 8-sided rookie bot currently in development.
-Currently untested, may or may not work.
+Code repo for the 8-sided rookie bot, unfortunately canceled.
+Partially tested, may or may not work.
 Always needs a sim run.

-Upcoming goals:
+Former goals:

 -Functioning field-oriented drive system